-PLEASE DO NOT CALL to check on the status of your application after we have received it unless you fail to hear from us/or receive your mailed license for 45 days.
-If you were fingerprinted at the jail as part of the application process, your license completion time will be longer than if processed with an electronic WebCheck fingerprint.
+DO NOT CALL to check on the status of your application after we have received it unless you fail to hear from us/or receive your mailed license for 45 days.
 Ohio law allows up to 45 days for processing applications, although we make every effort to complete the process as quickly as possible.

 After receiving your concealed handgun license, please be aware of the following information: